Your Geography Offer

 At Lancaster, I've had the opportunity to continue studying both human and physical aspects of geography.
 The first year of my course gave me a great taster of both, leading me to specialise more in my second year.
 I chose to balance my studies between physical and human geography, but you can choose to focus more on one or the other if that's what you'd like to do.
 The degree is yours to be flexible with.

-There's a great selection of modules, including interdisciplinary modules.
-I went on a water management trip to Croatia which combines aspects of physical and human geography.
-There's definitely something for every kind of geographer.
+There's a great selection of modules, including interdisciplinary modules, and there's definitely something for every kind of geographer.

 There are loads of opportunities to develop your learning at Lancaster, and fieldwork is the main one for me.
 I've visited Kendal to focus on implementing field management measures.
 I've visited White Scar Caves to look into hydrology and water systems.
 In laboratory sessions, I've done everything from studying rock formations in geology to studying flow rates in water.
 Not only is it varied and interesting, but it's also been brilliant to learn these industry skills to prepare me for life after my degree.